Cutty Sark: Conservation and fire

 By the early 2000s, there were serious concerns about corrosion of the iron internal structure, and the hull was also becoming distorted because more weight was being carried on the keel than if the ship was afloat, when it would be evenly supported over the whole area below the waterline.
-An extensive conservation project was planned to overcome this, including repair and anti-corrosion painting of the framework and the addition of some additional steel ribs to add strength, and a new method of supporting the ship.
+An extensive conservation project was planned to overcome this, including repair and anti-corrosion painting of the framework, the addition of steel ribs to add strength, and a new method of supporting the ship.

 On the morning of 21 May 2007, Cutty Sark, which had been closed and partly dismantled for conservation work, caught fire, and burned for several hours before the London Fire Brigade could bring the fire under control.
 Initial reports indicated that the damage was extensive, with most of the wooden structure in the centre having been lost.

 In an interview the next day, Richard Doughty, the chief executive of the Cutty Sark Trust, revealed that at least half of the "fabric" (timbers, etc.) of the ship had not been on site as it had been removed during the preservation work.
 Doughty stated that the trust was most worried about the state of iron framework to which the fabric was attached.
 He did not know how much more the ship would cost to restore, but estimated it at an additional £5–10 million, bringing the total cost of the ship's restoration to £30–35 million.

 In initial investigations, the possibility was covered that the fire might have been started deliberately.
 The fire was later found to have most likely been caused by an industrial vacuum cleaner which had been left running over the weekend, compounded by the absence of the overnight fire watchers.

 In a second incident on the morning of 19 October 2014, another fire broke out on the deck of the Cutty Sark.
 A small part of deck three and the hull timbers were damaged in the blaze.
 The London Fire Brigade managed to contain the blaze within an hour and she was reopened to the public shortly after.